Vladr-mir/odin-recipes/README.md

 # odin-recipes

-This project is made to demonstrate some of the basic abilities I have.
+This project is made to demonstrate some of the basic abilities.